 A team of doctors are looking into improving MRI scans to help diagnose brain tumours.
-A magnetic resonance imaging (MRI) is a common test to diagnose and check how well treatment is working for people with brain tumours.
+A magnetic resonance imaging (MRI) is a common test.
+Doctors use it to diagnose and check how well treatment is working for people with brain tumours.

 Researchers are looking into a new type of MRI scan called DTI (Diffusor Tension Imaging).
 They think that DTI MRI scans can give a more detailed picture of the brain than other types of MRI scans.